cdev-framework/cdev-website/content/docs/tutorials/slackbot.md

 {{<break 1>}}
 ### Add our generated Webhook

-We are going to take this Api and use it to receive events from our Slack Workspace.
+We are going to take this API and use it to receive events from our Slack Workspace.
 On our Slack App page, click the `Enable Events` toggle on the `Events Subscription` page and add your full url (<base_url>/webhook) as the `receive_url`.
 It will automatically send a test event to your backend to make sure it is configured correctly.

 {{<tutorial_image>}}
 /images/slack_tutorial/add_webhook_url.png